Keylogger Found On Nearly 5,500 WordPress Sites - Slashdot

 FSF's Prvacy Badger - was WebExtension compatible in advance, well before the release of FF57 (I use that one)

-uMatrix - was WebExtension compatible in advance, well before the relea
+uMatrix - was WebExtension compatible in advance, well before the release of FF57

+NoScript - well Giogio Maone was a tiny bit in a hurry, but slill manage to make it compatible within a couple of days after the release of FF57.
+Still kudos to him for having managed it.
+(I use that one)

 Re: (Score:1)